 Unlike Lembongan, there are few beaches on Ceningan.
 Secret Beach, the most popular, is on the southwest side of the island in a rocky cove.
 With a shallow swath of sand and shade provided from overhanging trees, the sheltered nook feels remote and secluded…even though a resort occupies one end of it.
 Take note: there are two entry points to Secret Beach; one through the resort (which requires a fee) and one down an unpaved path (which is free and has an incredible viewpoint).
 At the main intersection by Two Raksa Cafe, signs pointing to Secret Beach lead south through the resort.
-To find the free entry point, head east to the first street going south (use these coordinates: -8.705030, 115.443689).
+To find the free entry point, head east to the first street going south.
 Both routes end at the same Secret Nusa Ceningan Beach.

 Top Tip: Secret Point Beach Nusa Ceningan is a different beach, which is located below the Secret Point Hut’s Beach Resort.

 #2 Blue Lagoon Nusa Ceningan